What is generalized anxiety disorder (GAD)?

-Generalized anxiety disorder is ongoing anxiety that isn’t related to a particular event or situation, or is out of proportion to what you would expect.
-For instance, a person who has generalized anxiety disorder may constantly worry about a child who is perfectly healthy.
+Generalized anxiety disorder (GAD) is ongoing anxiety that isn’t related to a particular event or situation.
+It also can be anxiety that isn’t “normal” about a situation.
+For instance, a person who has GAD may constantly worry about something that’s unlikely to happen.
+These worries interfere with your day-to-day life.

-About 4 million adults in the United States have GAD.
-Women are more likely to have it than men.
-It usually begins to affect people when they are in their early 20s.
+Women are more likely to have GAD than men.
+GAD usually begins to affect people in their teens and early 20s.

 - Trouble falling or staying asleep